elwiderman/shadystuffs/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 18. Ubl Invoice settings

 == Changelog ==

+= 4.7.2 2024-12-19 =
+[Fix] - Notice - Function _load_textdomain_just_in_time was called incorrectly.
+[Fix] - The order date was not retrieved from the order object.
+[Fix] - Added the security fixes on the customizer input fields.
+[Tweak] - Removed the weight column from the product table in the default packing slip template.
+[Tweak] - Added the filter called wt_pklist_generate_invoice_number` .
+[Tweak] - Added a new parameter $lang to the filter wf_pklist_alter_find_replace.
+[Tweak] -  Added a new text domain custom_wt_pdf_invoice to support the translation for the dynamic strings.
+[Enhancement] - Invoice number layout changed.
+[Enhancement] - Invoice number preview layout changed.
+[Enhancement] - Added rename functionality to documents and changed the document layout in the Customizer.
+[Compatibility] - Tested OK with WordPress 6.7.
+[Compatibility] - Tested OK with WooCommerce 9.4.3.

 = 4.7.1 2024-10-28 =
 * [Fix] - Resolved "Uncaught Error: Class 'WT_WC_Product' not found" when using premium add-ons.